Market News

 From the beginning of the year, Zee Entertainment shares have tumbled 48%.
 Image: Shutterstock

-Reliance Infrastructure shares will be under the spotlight after the company, on Sunday, June 7, said it submitted a formal request to the market regulator and exchanges, seeking a review of the surveillance framework linked to the Insolvency and Bankruptcy Code (IBC).
+Reliance Infrastructure shares hit 5% upper circuit at ₹85.84 per unit on the National Stock Exchange (NSE) on Monday, June 8, as the company said it submitted a formal request to the market regulator and exchanges, seeking a review of the surveillance framework linked to the Insolvency and Bankruptcy Code (IBC).

 Reliance Infrastructure has sought a review of the Additional Surveillance Measure (ASM) framework and the related trading restrictions on its shares, citing their adverse impact on its more than 7 lakh public shareholders.
 The company further emphasized the need to ensure that market mechanisms continue to facilitate fair price discovery and maintain investor confidence.